 My Own Advisor results

-Both ETFs hold Canadian banks, telcos, utilities, energy and industrial stocks, similar to my individual stock holdings – companies that have paid and raised their dividend consistently over time.
+This is because my portfolio is based on Canadian banks, telcos, utilities, energy and industrial stocks that have paid and/or have raised their dividend consistently over time.
 In 2018, I’m hoping for more of the same; more dividend increases.